hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 ## intro to & contextualization of "defined attributes" in plain-er language

-what we refer(ed) to colloquially and in code as "defined attributes" is formally a list of [#037.A] "associations". we may use these two terms ("attribute" and/or "association") somewhat interchangably, perferring one over the other mostly for idiomatic and/or historic reasons. (these terms and terms like them are given perhaps exhaustive coverage at [#012.appendix-A].)
+what we refer(ed) to colloquially and in code as "defined attributes" is formally a list of [#here.G] "associations". we may use these two terms ("attribute" and/or "association") somewhat interchangably, perferring one over the other mostly for idiomatic and/or historic reasons. (these terms and terms like them are given perhaps exhaustive coverage at [#012.appendix-A].)